Abhinish-Kumar/Node_js/Authentication-Authentication.md

 If you want that no one can access any of your route then , you can apply middleware to all the routes, and you provide the login page to login first before use of the appliaction.

+# Chapter 2

+Imagine you are the manager of the "hotel" appliaction, and you want to ensure that only authorized staff members can access certain fetures.
+This is where authentication comes in.

+## 1. Verifying Identity (Authentication) :

+- Scenario :- write password and name then you are authorized.

+## Access Control (Authorization) :

+- controls that a person has over resources.

+## Which we implement first Authentication or authorization

+1. First we authorize the person
+2. Then we give authority of resources.

+when we make request to server , middleware extract the username and password and check for a valid user , if its a valid user then it will give , access to the server otherwise , it will show error message.

+We store usernam and password in our system.